rolgordijntje/Cybersecurity-portfolio/TryHackME/userstring-analysis.md

 In this example:

-    Mozilla/4.0 is mostly there for compatibility with older websites.
+- Mozilla/4.0 is mostly there for compatibility with older websites.

-    compatible; MSIE 7.0 refers to Microsoft Internet Explorer 7.
+- compatible; MSIE 7.0 refers to Microsoft Internet Explorer 7.

-    But the presence of Trident/7.0 reveals that this is actually Internet Explorer 11 (since Trident 7 is the rendering engine for IE11).
+- But, the precense of Tridant/7.0 reveals that this is actually Internet Explorer 11 (Trident 7 is the rendering engine for IE11)